subsquid/eth-archive/README.md

 All binaries can be started like `cargo run --release --bin eth-archive-<ingester/parquet-writer/gateway>` from the project root.

 The machine that will run gateway and parquet writer needs to have about 500GB of storage.
-It also needs to have 16GB of ram.

 All binaries can be configured by editing the toml files found in project root.
 They also take a command line argument to specify config file path (`--cfg-path`).